Is it a sin to masturbate when your spouse is in prison for many years? It should not be a sin if we both think of ONLY one another when doing so.

 So far we have been discussing solo masturbation.
-Now let’s consider masturbation in marriage, that is, both self-masturbation and masturbation between spouses.
-It is difficult to believe that mutual masturbation during joint sexual activity in the marriage bed by both spouses is a sinful act since Hebrews 13:4 states that the marriage bed is undefiled.
+Now let’s consider masturbation in marriage, that is, both solo-masturbation and masturbation between husband and wife.
+It is difficult to believe that mutual masturbation during joint sexual activity in the marriage bed by both spouses is a sinful act for two reasons.
+First, making love involves a husband and wife touching each other’s genitals with their hands.
+That is, it involves mutual masturbation.
+The second reason is that Hebrews 13:4 states that the marriage bed is undefiled.

 Marriage is to be held in honor among all, and the marriage bed is to be undefiled; for fornicators and adulterers God will judge.
 Hebrews 13:4 (NASB)

 It is important to note that there is no verb in the Greek text.
 Consequently, it is not clear if Hebrews 13:4 is a command or a statement of fact.
 If Hebrews 13:4 is a command to not defile the marriage bed, that would be consistent with scripture that spouses should honor and love one another (Ephesians 5:25, 33; Titus 2:4-5; 1 Peter 3:7) and be holy (1 Peter 1:16).
 Consequently, certain activities should be avoided on the marriage bed such as rape or anything that is prohibited in Leviticus 18:6-17.
 We encourage you to read “What does the Bible say about marrying your first cousin.”